junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 The sheriff's office where he had briefly been assigned to little more than six months ago.
 The place where the deputy was shot by the phoenix.

-He is back to Sunrise, Wyoming.
+He is back in Sunrise, Wyoming.
 The town he should never have come back to, considering the demon encounter.

 He rushes to the door, and hears the long and painful whinny of his horse when a gunshot unmistakably strikes her.